tlhumphrey2/ecl-ml/CONTRIBUTING/CurrentNeeds.md

 ## Submission Requirements

-Submissions should be placed in the folder, [ML.Tests.Benchmarks](https://github.com/hpcc-systems/ecl-ml/tree/master/ML/Tests/Benchmarks).
+ECL Program Submissions should be placed in the folder, [ML.Tests.Benchmarks](https://github.com/hpcc-systems/ecl-ml/tree/master/ML/Tests/Benchmarks).

 The name of any test ECL program for verifying a model's correctness should end with "\_verify\_model.ecl".
 And, the name of any test ECL program for verifying the execution time of a learner on a large training set should end with "\_runtime\_on\_large\_trainingset.ecl".